artagon/artagon-common/SYMLINKS.md

 All content that is common between Claude and Codex is stored in `.agents-shared/`:
 - **preferences.md**: Unified workflow preferences including semantic commits, issue-driven workflow, and quality standards
 - **project-context.md**: Project structure, recent changes, and maintenance notes
+- **project-guidelines.md**: Shared identity, reminders, quick reference, and quality checklist rendered into each model file
+- **agent-manifest.json**: Machine-readable metadata used to generate `project.md` files for each agent

 ### Model-Specific Content

 Each agent has its own directory (`.agents-claude/`, `.agents-codex/`) containing:
 - **project.md**: Model-specific configuration and settings
 - **Symlinks** to shared content (preferences.md, project-context.md)

+### Automation

+- `scripts/agents/generate_agent_configs.py` renders model configs from `agent-manifest.json` and shared guidelines
+- `scripts/verify_agent_layout.sh` validates symlinks and ensures generated files stay in sync (used by integration tests)

 ### Agent Compatibility Symlinks